cloudfoundry/java-buildpack/docs/framework-introscope_agent.md

-# CA APM Framework
+# CA Introscope APM Framework
-The CA APM Framework causes an application to be automatically configured to work with a bound [Introscope service][].
+The CA Introscope APM Framework causes an application to be automatically configured to work with a bound [Introscope service][].

 <table>
   <tr>